example42/psick/README.md

 ## Common activities

 Many useful and common activities related to Puppet code development, testing and deployment can be fulfilled using Fabric.
+Many Fabric tasks use shell commands and scripts you can invoke directly, if preferred.

 Show available Fabric tasks (note: some will be run locally, some on the hosts specified via -H):